qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/expression.rst

- layer_id                Returns the ID of current layer layer_name              Returns the name of current layer layout_dpi              Returns the composition resolution (DPI) layout_numpages         Returns the number of pages in the composition layout_page             Returns the current page of the layout item layout_pageheight       Returns the composition height in mm layout_pagewidth        Returns the composition width in mm map_crs                 Returns the Coordinate reference system of the current map map_crs_definition      Returns the full definition of the Coordinate reference
+ layer_id                Returns the ID of current layer layer_name              Returns the name of current layer layout_dpi              Returns the composition resolution (DPI) layout_name             Returns the layout name layout_numpages         Returns the number of pages in the layout layout_page             Returns the page number of the current item in the layout layout_pageheight       Returns the active page height in the layout (in mm) layout_pagewidth        Returns the active page width in the layout (in mm) map_crs                 Returns the Coordinate reference system of the current map map_crs_definition      Returns the full definition of the Coordinate reference
                          system of the current map